ArdyAF/kanbanify/README.md

 # kanbanify

-On Progress, changing from vue to react, demo down belong still using vue.
+On Progress, changing from vue to react, demo down below still using vue.

 # Demo